summerstyle/jsonTreeViewer/README.md

 [http://github.com/summerstyle/jsonTreeViewer] (http://github.com/summerstyle/jsonTreeViewer)

-1. Load json: click on "load" button and load a json-string in opened form.
+1. Load json: click on "load" button and load a json-string to opened form
-2. Expand/collapse nodes: by click on properties names or recursively by click on "expand all" and "collapse all" buttons
+2. Expand/collapse single nodes by click on properties names (recursively - by SHIFT + click)
+3. Expand/collapse all tree nodes by click on "expand all" and "collapse all" buttons

 ###jsonTree library